 Disable older TLS versions to secure the management interface.
-When deciding which TLS versions to disable, keep in mind that the LSM, SMS, and Captive Portal communicate through the device's management interface.
+When deciding which TLS versions to disable, keep in mind that the LSM and the SMS communicate with the device through the management interface.

-Tip: If you cannot connect to the LSM after disabling TLS versions, they can be re-enabled using the '{running-gen}tls' CLI command.
+Tip: If you cannot connect to the LSM after disabling TLS versions, re-enable a TLS version on the device by using the {running-gen}tls CLI command.

 1. Select System > Management Interface.

 2. Check or uncheck the following options:

 - Enable TLSv1.0

 - Enable TLSv1.1

 - Enable TLSv1.2